-The Roswell Fire Department currently operates 11 Engines, three aerial ladder trucks, two rescue trucks, three aircraft rescue firefighting trucks, one special operations rescue unit and three brush trucks.
-The typical engine is manned by a three person crew.
+The Roswell Fire Department currently operates 11 engines, four aerial ladder trucks, one rescue truck, two rescue pumpers, three aircraft rescue firefighting trucks, one special operations rescue unit and three brush trucks.
+The typical engine is manned by a three-person crew.

 All engines and aerial ladder trucks have the ability to pump water; and

 all apparatus have a full complement of Advance Life Support medicines

 and equipment including cardiac monitors and advanced airway bags.
 The

 aerial ladder trucks are larger trucks that are used for high-rise